tamerkucukel/softhsm-signer/README.md

 The `SoftHSM-API` project provides a set of API endpoints for signing transactions and retrieving public keys using the SoftHSM service.
 This project is built using ASP.NET Core and uses the NBitcoin library for handling Bitcoin transactions.

 ## Features
-- **Sign Transactions:** Sign a given transaction with the specified key path and coins.
+- **Sign Bitcoin Transactions:** Sign a given Bitcoin transaction with the specified key path and coins.
+- **Get Bitcoin Address:** Retrieve the Bitcoin address for a given key path.
-- **Get Public Key:** Retrieve the public key for a given key path.
+- **Get Ethereum Address:** Retrieve the Ethereum address for a given key path.

 ## Prerequisites
 - [Docker](https://www.docker.com/)